-On the 17-18 July, an opportunity to discuss critical and timely insights into the current issues facing planning in the Greater Melbourne region has arisen in our Presenting Partnership of the Melbourne Planning Summit.
+Join us on 17-18 July, and take the opportunity to discuss critical and timely insights into the current issues facing planning in the Greater Melbourne via our Presenting Partnership with the Melbourne Planning Summit.

-Committee, CEO Martine Letts will discuss the future of planning, transport, smart cities and urban development over the next 30 years.
+Committee CEO Martine Letts and a series of experts will discuss the future of planning, transport, smart cities and urban development over the next 30 years.

 The Summit will also provide insights into planning and infrastructure development for major cities and regions across Australia.

 Best practice case studies will be presented, show-casing innovative and successful planning solutions for a vibrant and liveable urban future.

 Members of the Committee for Melbourne are eligible to receive a further 10% discount to the Summit.
 To receive this discount, please use the code MPSCFM.

 To view the agenda and to register, go to www.melbourneplanning2019.com.au

 UIPT's Global Transport Summit is coming to Melbourne!

 In 2021, the International Association of Public Transport (UITP) Global Public Transport Summit is coming to Melbourne.
 With almost 130 years of history behind it, the summit is the world’s biggest event dedicated to sustainable mobility.

 Have you reserved your spot?